pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 **Factor**:

-A factor is fact of an entity that is a cause for one or more results.
+A factor is a fact that is a cause for one or more results.

 **Fundamental feature**: